A Window to the Past

 Kawagoe City Industrial Tourist Center (Koedo Kurari)

 Koedo Kurari is an improved facility of what used to be the building Kyūkagamiyama brewery established in 1875, with the atmosphere of the original brewery remaining to this day.
-The brewery, built through the Meiji, Taisho, and Shōwa period, has been remodeled and designated as one of Japan's registered tangible cultural properties along with the three warehouses: souvenir shop (Meijigura), Restaurant (Taishōgura), Japanese sake shop (Shōwagura), and meeting space (Tenjigura).
+The brewery, built through the Meiji, Taisho, and Shōwa periods, has been remodeled and three warehouses designated as national registered tangible cultural properties: the souvenir shop (Meijigura), restaurant (Taishōgura), Japanese sake shop (Shōwagura).
+There is also a meeting space (Tenjigura).

 goal